 In addition, customization includes adding the most relevant expertise that the hiring manager will find interesting.

-Keeping it to the Point
+Keep it to the Point

 Your cover letter should not exceed one page and must be simple.
 For example, use a clear/plain background, the font color must be black, and the font size and style must be standardized (Style: Calibri, Times New Roman – Size: 12).
 Avoid using fancy colors or fonts in your cover letter, as this will make you appear like a non-professional candidate.

-Adding Your Most Relevant Skills & Experience
+Add Relevant Skills & Experience

 You can seek help from your friends, family, or colleagues to proofread your cover letter, or you can use online tools such as Grammarly to double-check your work.